HowToGetLicensed

 Key Things to Know

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 3 years.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 3 years.
 No continuing education required for renewal..

 How Much Does a Electrician License Cost in Michigan?